How Long Does It Take to Buy a Home

 GETTING PREQUALIFIED FOR A LOAN: A FEW MINUTES–3 DAYS

 An initial assessment of the size of the mortgage you could qualify for, known as prequalification, can be relatively quick.
 You can often prequalify for a mortgage online in a few minutes.
 If you’d like to get a prequalification letter to produce to potential sellers, this may take a few days to have mailed to you.
+If you opt to meet in-person with a mortgage broker rather than online, this step could take several days.

 Another “not required” step, but by taking the time upfront to be pre-approved, you can reduce the timing of several other steps.
 Because you’re filling out most of the paperwork upfront and going through some of the initial credit and financial history checks, the actual mortgage application process will likely take less time.
 Plus, because you have proof that you have conditionally secured funding, it could lower your time searching for a home and getting an offer accepted.
 Once you find a house you’re interested in, you can immediately make an offer – you don’t have to wait to secure funding.
 Sellers often look for buyers to have a home loan pre-approval letter, and may not accept your offer without it.
 So not only are you saving time down the road, you could also be ensuring that you have the best shot possible at the home of your dreams.
+For most applicants, this process takes one to two weeks but it could take more depending on your specific situation.

 FINDING A HOME: 30–90 DAYS+